Dassoo/redis-rag/README.md

 This is a Python project designed to analyze historical documents using a LangGraph-based pipeline.
 It integrates Redis for structured storage and supports querying of processed document data, including transcription, translation, and keyword extraction.

+> A .env file with GOOGLE_API_KEY and REDIS_URL (see .env.example) have to be configured in the source folder.

 ## Features

 - 📄 **Document Processing Pipeline**: Process images or documents using LangGraph to extract and store evaluations.